salesforce-marketingcloud/MarketingCloudSDK-Android/app/src/assets/README.md

 }
 ```
 **MCGeoLocationViewController.m**
-To check if geofences are active, use the boolean method:
+To check if locations are active, use the boolean method:
 ```objective-c
 [[ETLocationManager locationManager]getWatchingLocation]
 ```
-If geofences are active it returns `YES`, otherwise it returns `NO`.
+If locations are active it returns `YES`, otherwise it returns `NO`.

 To obtain the monitored regions use this method:
 ```objective-c